FrenchOrange/pokezelda/README.md

 If you encounter any issues while playing, feel free to open an **Issue** or a **Pull Request**, and I'll definitely give it a look.
 Hope you guys will have fun playing Crystal through a different lens!

-A patch is available in the [corresponding folder](patch/pokezelda.ips), to be applied to a US Crystal rom.
-Alternatively, to build this project from source, pokezelda requires [RGBDS v0.5.2](https://github.com/gbdev/rgbds/releases/tag/v0.5.2).
+A patch is available in the **Release** tab, apply it to a US Crystal ROM.
+To build this project from source, pokezelda requires [RGBDS v0.5.2](https://github.com/gbdev/rgbds/releases/tag/v0.5.2).

 ## Credits
 Some HUGE thanks to: